Drug & Alcohol Rehab, Detox & Treatment Resources

 Much of the focus for addiction recovery goes to those struggling with the addictions themselves.
 However, their families, spouses and friends suffer through the ordeal too, and that mustn’t be forgotten.
 Al-Anon offers support and advice to those affected by a loved ones misuse of alcohol, while Nar-Anon addresses the needs of those close to individuals using drugs.
 As with AA and NA, members follow a 12-step program.
 Here are the meeting locations for Al-Anon and Nar-Anon in New Bern.

-If you or a loved one is struggling and needs help with addiction, there is plenty of assistance available near you at New Bern drug treatment facilities and New Bern alcohol treatment facilities.
-The Recovery Village has comprehensive treatment options with a multidisciplinary approach so you can benefit from a safe, comfortable environment and personalized treatment.
+If you or a loved one is struggling and needs help with addiction, there is plenty of assistance available near you at drug or alcohol treatment facilities.
 Consider the option of traveling farther afield to escape your normal environment and put some distance between you and negative temptations.
 Look at the recovery resources offered in nearby cities to combat your addiction based on your individual circumstances.